The Purple Queen's Gambit

 The Power Play Unfolds

 Irene's first moves were subtle but decisive.
 She began appointing icon-supporters (iconodules) to key positions while gradually sidelining iconoclast officials.
 Her most crucial ally was Tarasius, whom she appointed as Patriarch of Constantinople in 784 CE.
-Together, they planned for a church council to restore icon veneration.
+Together, they planned a church council to restore icon veneration.

 A Woman in a Man's World